Loctree/rust-mux/docs/dev/guidelines.md

 - connects to a Unix socket (`UnixStream::connect(socket)`) and
 - forwards everything from STDIN to the socket and everything from the socket to STDOUT.

-This is useful when a tool expects an MCP server on STDIO, while `rmcp_mux` exposes a Unix socket.
+This is useful when a tool expects an MCP server on STDIO, while `rmcp-mux` exposes a Unix socket.

 Example usage (after building):